-3. A Graduated Approach to SEN Support
+3. A Graduated Approach to SEND Support

-- JCoSS follows the guidance contained in the SEND Code of Practice (2015.)
-This recommends a graduated approach to planning, assessment, intervention and review.
+JCoSS follows the guidance contained in the SEND Code of Practice (2015.)
+This recommends a graduated approach to SEND Support, determined by successive cycles of assess, plan, do, review.
 The Code of Practice identifies four broad areas of need:

 - Communication and Interaction

 - Cognition and Learning

 - Social, Mental and Emotional Health

 - Sensory and/or physical needs